The Hilda Martindale Trust

 The Hilda Martindale Trust makes a very limited number of awards to British women towards training or studying for a career in a profession where women are underrepresented.
 The maximum award is £3,000.

-The next round of applications is for awards to be made for 2018/19.
-Applications close at midnight on Wednesday 7th February 2018.
+Applications for awards to be made for 2018/19 are now being accepted.
+The closing date is midnight on Wednesday 7th February 2018.

 The Award Process